rwhitmire/rwhitmire.github.io/_posts/2014-3-22-android-tablet-raspberry-pi.md

+---
+layout: post
-# Using an Android Tablet as a Raspberry Pi Monitor
+title: Using an Android Tablet as a Raspberry Pi Monitor
+---

 Over the past few months I've been addicted to the combined simplicity and awesomeness of the Raspberry Pi.
 When my mom got me one of these for Christmas, I thought it would be something that sat around and collected dust.
 However, I constantly find myself doing productive, fun things with the Pi.
 To date here is a list of things I've accomplished with my small $40 computer